Translations

 My stubborn will was determined to get House Mountain hike #175 done, before the end of 2020.
 I did it.
 I knew that I would.

-Beaten in life, but not defeated in life, we return Home eventually – if we have lived according to the grace that we received in Christ Jesus.
+Beaten, but not defeated, by life, we go Home eventually – if we have lived according to the grace that we received through Christ Jesus.
 In everlasting life, Home will be wonderful!
-That is what my House Mountain hike #175 today brings to my mind.
+That is what my House Mountain hike #175, today, brings to my mind.
 I hope that this article benefits you in the same way.
 Hiking theology does work.

 No comments: